ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 layout: post
 comments: true
 description: Tell the truth.
 See the truth.
 Listen to the truth.
 Test the truth.
-categories: [philosophical, for-future-me, personal]
+categories: [philosophical, for-future-me, personal, draft]
 title: Tell the Truth.
 Speak your mind.
 permalink: /truth/
 last_modified_at: 2021-08-01T20:42:15.616720
 image: /images/truth.jpg
-hide: true
 ---
 ![](/images/truth.jpg)